COVERAGE AREA and macrothesis

 As 2018 begins, reinstatement of sanctions that the U.S. waived in conjunction with the Joint Comprehensive Plan of Action (JCPOA, the 2015 Iran deal) seems unlikely, but we think the President could defect from compact later in the year – however briefly – in the absence of new Congressional and European strictures on Iran’s ballistic missiles, terrorism funding and regional aggression.
 We anticipate possible imposition of petroleum-related sanctions against Venezuela with the approach of that country’s Presidential election in April, and we reiterate that the debt sanctions established in August could become de facto oil sanctions (by changing the maturity threshold from >90 to >30 days).
 Despite President Trump’s climate posture and the reemergence of divisions between advanced and developing nations in global climate talks, we see an ongoing commitment to voluntary mitigation efforts by the rest of the world.
 Longer term, however, strong climate policies and firming carbon prices in other countries could set the stage for carbon border adjustments against non-compliant economies.

 Our targeted geopolitical coverage examines the decision sets and decision criteria of global leaders positioned to materially alter supply/demand fundamentals.
-In addition, our quarterly Macro Energy Briefing tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and geopolitical trends.
+In addition, our soon-to-be-released, new quarterly product, Themes, Trends and Discontinuities, will contextualize recent developments and outline our forward-looking projections of relevant economic and geopolitical outcomes.